The Bishop Revival: Production

 "The Bishop Revival" was the third episode to be written by writing partners Glen Whitman and Robert Chiappetta.
 It was the only Fringe episode directed by Adam Davidson.

 "The Bishop Revival" revealed that the seahorse shown in promotions since the series began was in fact a genetically encoded "signature" created by Walter's father Dr. Robert Bishop.
 In an interview after the episode's broadcast, consulting producer Akiva Goldsman cited "The Bishop Revival" when discussing the use of flashbacks in Fringe; he stated his disinclination to use too many flashbacks in the series, explaining "I think flashbacks are really useful and there are a couple of places where it will be useful.
 But fundamentally, no, I don't think we're a show that will be doing a lot of jumping back in time despite the single horde of calls for the 'Walter's Grandfather Nazi Hunting' series.
 I think not, but it was fun to do [in the 'Peter' episode]."

 Guest stars for the episode included Craig Robert Young, Max Train, Sierra Pitkin, Brendon Zub, Barbara Kottmeier, John Macintyre, Lauren Attadia, Al Miro, Aaron Brooks, Magda Harout, Leonard Tenisci, Alberta Mayne, Nancy Linari, and Dan Joffre.
 Clark Middleton, who was last seen in the first-season episode "Ability", made his second guest appearance in "The Bishop Revival" as rare bookseller Edward Markham.

 Cultural references

 The episode contained two pieces of music from the 19th century German composer Johannes Brahms: his Piano Quartet No. 1, Op.25 in G Major: III.
 Andante Con Moto-Animato and Piano Quartet No. 1, Op.25 in G Minor: II.
 Intermezzo: Allegro Ma Non Troppo-Trio: Animato.
 Also in the episode, someone is seen holding a Dharma Initiative tea bag, a reference to the mysterious organization on the science fiction series Lost.

 The Nazi in this episode appears to be Reichsführer of the Schutzstaffel, Heinrich Himmler.
-Aside from looking like the character, Himmler was also both a Nordicist and a Nazi Occultist.
+Aside from resembling the character, Himmler was also both a Nordicist and a Nazi Occultist.
 At one point in the episode, a scared elderly woman points at him screaming, "It's him... it's him...!"
 This has a double meaning, as she could have been saying "It's him!" or she could have been trying to say "It's Himmler!"